arceos23/social_media_app/social_media/README.md

 - Consider if state of CommentsCount can be maintained without useState since this would not change as of now - no need for the function to update state.
 Will revisit since once a database is used, we may pull from the database if the current user adds a comment while the current implementation is for UI visualization purposes.
 - Conditionally render image if image in post
 - Add try catch where appropriate to handle errors - looking to get basic functionality implemented first
+- Check XSS concerns with using display name in UI in conjunction with Google authentication.
+Seems to just the person's name, so not sure if the concern is warranted in this auth scenario
+- Double check for other solutions in sign-up page to prevent use of "!" to assert that the credential cannot be null

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).